 GT Securities advised Premier Funeral Management Group – an Indiana – based owner and operator of independently owned funeral homes – through its first round of institutional capital with Kansas based private equity firm Great Range Capital.

-Advised Qualcomm (via GTK partners) on the sale of SWAGG, its mobile loyalty/gift card business.
+Through its technology boutique platform GTK Partners, advised Qualcomm on the sale of SWAGG, its mobile loyalty/gift card business.
 The buyer, a major mobile commerce player, wishes to remain confidential.
 Qualcomm's subsidiary Qualcomm Retail Solutions developed and launched the SWAGG mobile application in 2010.
 It was recognized as “Most Innovative Prepaid Program” at the prepaid industry’s 2011 Paybefore Awards.

 GT Securities advised Research Scientists, a contract research organization, on its sale to Research Pharmaceutical Services, a large pharmaceuticals contract research solutions provider, for $7,500,000.